Intai/bdux/README.md

 - Should **NOT** have intermediate state. e.g. `scan` or `skipDuplicates`.
 - Should **NOT** have side effect. e.g. `flatMap` or `throttle`.

+Have intermediate states and side effects in action creators instead.
+So time travelling can be achieved, and there is a single point to monitor all actions which could cause state changes.

 Example of a store:
 ``` javascript
 import R from 'ramda';